Mayang Nuique

-May Ann "Mayang" Nuique (born July 20, 2002) is a Filipino volleyball player.
+May Ann "Mayang" Nuique (born July 20, 2002) is a Filipino professional volleyball player.
 She played as an opposite spiker for the Adamson Lady Falcons of the University Athletic Association of the Philippines before getting picked 13th overall by the Nxled Chameleons in the 2nd round of the Premier Volleyball League draft on June 8, 2025.

 Personal life

 Nuique attended early schooling at Mater Ecclesiae School in San Pedro City and finished senior high as a student-athlete at Adamson University in Manila.

 Volleyball career

 UAAP

 Nuique played girls' volleyball for the Adamson Lady Baby Falcons and won the First Best Middle Blocker award in Season 81.

 For college volleyball, Nuique stayed in Adamson and is now a senior spiker for the rookie-laden Lady Falcons of head coach JP Yude in Season 87.

 MPVA

 The Maharlika Pilipinas Volleyball Association (MPVA) honored Nuique as the Best Homegrown Player on November 27, 2024.
 She led Biñan Tatak Gel 1 for a silver finish.